FAQs for individuals

 How accurate is Loffty?

 Loffty is an assessment tool and not a diagnostic tool.
 It reflects with 100% accuracy the responses you provide.
 Research shows computer-based assessments are more comprehensive and accurate than single-interview, face to face consultations.
 This phenomenon is well known by educators and caregivers in the social and psychological sciences.
-Loffty provides your practitioner with a detailed report of your overall mental health by generating an assessment based on the way you have responded to an adaptive questioning algorithm.
+Loffty provides you and/or your practitioner with a detailed report of your overall mental health by generating an assessment based on the way you have responded to an adaptive questioning algorithm.
 Armed with the comprehensive information in your personalised Loffty report and utilising their expertise, your practitioner is then responsible for making a final diagnosis.

 What age group is Loffty for?

 Loffty is intended for use by people over 18 years of age who are genuinely seeking to get better and are therefore providing truthful answers.
-Use of Loffty by people under 18 years if age is up to the discretion of the individual and their parents and is based on the professional judgement of their practitioner.
+Use of Loffty by people under 18 years if age is up to the discretion of the individual and their guardians and is based on the professional judgement of their practitioner.

 How is Loffty better than other psychometric or psychiatric assessments?